vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 the range for men ages 20-39 is 19.3 to 34.8 seconds (average of 21 seconds) and the range for men ages 40-59 is 11.5 to 26.9 seconds (average of 18.3 seconds.
-As somebody in my late 30s (as of 2024), my threshold is at least 36 seconds per leg, and in practice I do between 40 and 60 seconds on the first try most of the time.
+As somebody in my late 30s (as of 2024), my threshold is at least 40 seconds per leg, and in practice I do between 42 and 66 seconds on the first try most of the time.

-At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 36 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
-However, I might make slight upward adjustment; for instance, if I observe myself consistently exceeding 40 seconds, I might increase the threshold to 40 seconds.
+At this point, it's not clear that increasing the duration has real-world effects either in practice or in theory, and time spent standing with eyes closed can't be multiplexed with other things, so my plan is to sustain the minimum of 40 seconds for standing-on-one-leg-with-eyes-closed without trying to push the level up.
+Time considerations make it dificult to push the threshold too far up, even if I am eventually able to do clearly over 40 seconds.

 From my perspective, the key is to prevent age-induced decline.
-Given that I've increased the threshold from 10 seconds to 36 seconds over a little more than a year, I think just being able to maintain at 36 seconds should be good enough.
+Given that I've increased the threshold from 10 seconds to 36 seconds over a little more than a year, I think just being able to maintain at 40 seconds should be good enough.

 For the goal of improving balance more generally, doing other balance